Utsuro-bune: Similar traditions

-Other legends concerning Utsuro-bune
+Other legends concerning utsuro-bune

 A well known Japanese legend is that of the origin of the Kōno clan of the Iyo Province.
-In the 7th century, a fisherman named 'Wakegorō' (和気五郎) from Gogo island found a 13-year-old girl inside an Utsuro-bune drifting at sea.
+In the 7th century, a fisherman named 'Wakegorō' (和気五郎) from Gogo island found a 13-year-old girl inside an utsuro-bune drifting at sea.
 He brought her to land, where she told him that she was the daughter of the Chinese emperor and that she had been forced to flee to escape her stepmother.
 The fisherman named her "Wake-hime" (和気姫) ("princess Wake") and raised her, before she married an imperial prince of Iyo province and gave birth to a son named "Ochimiko" (小千御子), the ancestor of the Kōno clan.
 A part of this folktale held that she was responsible for bringing the first silk cocoons to Japan.
 Princess Wake is still worshiped at the Funakoshi Wakehime Shinto shrine in the village of Funakoshi on Gogo island.

+Yet another legend that shares a lot of similarities with the story about "Wakehime" is the legend of the "Golden Princess" Konjiki-hime, of which there are several variations.
+But the common element is that a fisherman finds a girl set adrift in a boat, who explains that she is "a princess from India."
+She repays the kindness of the fisherman and his wife bestowing on them the secrets of sericulture.

 Interpretations

 Historical investigations

 The first historical investigations of the Utsuro-bune incident were conducted in 1844 by Kyokutei Bakin (1767–1848).
 Kyokutei reports about a book called Roshia bunkenroku (魯西亜聞見録, 'Records of seen and heard things from Russia'), written by Kanamori Kinken.
 The book describes traditional Russian clothes and hairstyles and mentions a popular method to dust hair with white powder.
 It also mentions that many Russian women have natural red hair and that they wear skirts, similar to that of the lady of the legend.
+The accounts in the book are most likely based on the experiences of Daikokuya Kōdayū.

+This was a hair fashion that would have been common in 1782-1792 when Kodayu visited Russia, however it would have been extremely unusual and outdated by the year 1803.

 Based upon the book, Kyokutei suggests that the woman of the Utsuro-bune incident could have been of Russian origin.
 He writes that the stories are similar to each other, as they differ only in minor descriptions (for example, one documents says "3.6 litres of water", another says "36 litres of water").
 He also questions the origin of the alleged exotic symbols found in and on the boat.
 Because he is convinced that he saw similar signs on a British whaler stranded shortly before his writing, Kyokutei wonders if the woman was a Russian, British or even American princess.
 Furthermore, he expresses his disappointment about the drawings of the Utsuro-bune, because they obviously do not fully match the witness descriptions.